What is Coverage, and Why does it Matter?

 Coverage is the designing of sufficient tests to verify that the design and code correctly implements the requirements.
 To verify system requirements, we can model the application and use algorithms to generate possible paths, or test cases, through our coverage items.
 Our coverage items consist of our nodes, edges, and combination of edges - together, these items show the design of the system as well as behavioural requirements.

-In Test Modeller, there are different coverage profiles to select from, depending on how rigorously each component of the application needs to be tested.
+In Quality Modeller, there are different coverage profiles to select from, depending on how rigorously each component of the application needs to be tested.
 One size does not fit all for coverage - choosing your target coverage depends on the cost to run the test cases, as well as deciding if your test suite gives you confidence that your application has been thoroughly tested.